 For further information on lodging a Planning and Development Certificate, phone the Planning and Development Certificate Team on 07 3403 4780.

 Time to process

-After the lodgement date, planning and development certificates results are provided within:
+After the lodgement date, you will receive a planning and development certificate within:

-- 5 business days for a Limited Certificate
+- five business days for a limited certificate

 You cannot fast track a Planning and Development Certificate.